Enabling healthcare professionals

 Healthcare professionals can have significant influence in supporting more disabled people and people with long-term health conditions to be active for life.
 We are committed to working with a broad range of healthcare professionals and their national bodies.
 Here you will find lots of useful information for healthcare professionals looking to offer more inclusive activity.

 Everyone deserves the right to be active.
 There are 11.5 million disabled people in England but the least active group in our society.
 Disabled people are twice as likely to be inactive than non-disabled people, yet seven in ten state they want to be more active.

 Healthcare professionals are an important point of contact and referral for disabled people looking to be active.
 Evidence shows that one in four patients would be more active if advised by a healthcare professional.

-We are proud to be working with Sport England and Public Health England.
+We are proud to be working with Sport England and other partners in health.
 Created in partnership, our short feature film for healthcare professionals reinforces the need for more collaboration for greater health outcomes.
 It introduces the urgent case for change so more disabled people can reap the physical and mental health benefits.

 Working in partnership

 National collaboration: For our short feature film supporting healthcare professionals, we worked with Public Health England, Sport England and two local organisations, Essex-based Sport for Confidence and Yorkshire Sport Foundation’s Creating Connections programme.

 Collaborative approach with The Richmond Group of charities: We collaborate with The Richmond Group of Charities, who represent 15 million people living with long-term health conditions, through their Movement for All programme.
 We are working together to combine our knowledge and share good practice to help increase physical activity levels as part of their £1.3 million Sport England National Lottery funding award.